War and the flood of news

 - MLL parents’ evening model for lower and upper comprehensive school

 - Class plan for grades 4–9

-The war in Ukraine is a human catastrophe that upsets both children and adults.
+Wars are human catastrophes that upsets both children and adults.
 The images and stories on social media and in the news bring the war close.
-Ukrainian children also post images of their distress on TikTok, for example.
+Adults and children also post images of their distress on TikTok, for example.
 Children can be exposed to horrific war images against their will, and the images can cause confusion, anxiety and fear.
 That is why it is important to give children time and space to talk about the war and the related flood of news in a way that is appropriate for their age and circumstances.
 Children have the right to obtain information and the right to feel safe.

 Some of the children living in Finland come from countries that are currently at war, and following the media can cause flashbacks of traumatic experiences.
-Some children have relatives and friends in Ukraine and in Russia.
-There are many children of Russian descent living in Finland who have contacted the MLL Child and Youth Helpline and chat to say that they have experienced bullying or discrimination because of the war.
+There are many children who have contacted the MLL Child and Youth Helpline and chat to say that they have experienced bullying or discrimination because of the war.
 Some of the children have not dared to go to school.
 Adults now have a big responsibility to ensure the wellbeing and safety of all children.
 It is therefore important for parents and teachers to discuss ways to make children feel safe and believe in the future.

 - how to talk to children about the war while building their sense of safety